 I included “Today’s Bible Verse,” “Action Items,” and “3 Things I’m Grateful For” sections to help me stay blessed throughout the day.

-How will you use you Purposeful Day Planner?
+How will you use you Purposeful Day Worksheet?
 Grab your copy now!

-Friends, I would love to hear how you will use your planner.
+Friends, I would love to hear how you will use your worksheet.
 I hope you enjoy living one purposeful day at a time to make a difference in your home, work, and community!

 Make Today Awesome!